Arnaldo Freire: Teaching

 Arnaldo Freire's work as a teacher is very varied.
-Author of several methods for the guitar.
-Also teaches drums and bass.
+He is the author of several methods for the guitar, and also teaches drums and bass.

-Received honorable mention several times of the Municipal Sports, Culture and Recreation for their participation in the show “Violão e Violonistas Goianos”.
+Freire received honorable mention several times of the Municipal Sports, Culture and Recreation for his participation in the show “Violão e Violonistas Goianos”.

-In 1996 writes produces and writes the video lesson “Ritmos” setting a new standard in guitar group lessons.
+In 1996 Freire wrote and produced the video lesson “Ritmos” which has been alleged to set a new standard in guitar group lessons.

-Teaching for fifteen years in Goiania, Arnaldo Freire founded choral and guitar classes in colleges: Marista, Dinâmico, Disciplina, Maria Betânia, Agostiniano, COC e Olimpo.
+Having taught for fifteen years in Goiânia, Arnaldo Freire also founded choral and guitar classes in colleges: Marista, Dinâmico, Disciplina, Maria Betânia, Agostiniano, COC e Olimpo.

 Producing

-As a cultural producer, Arnaldo Freire created, sponsored by the College Dinâmico, the “Orquestra Planalto Central”.
-The composer Acchille Picchi wrote a piece for chorus and orchestra especially for it, Pascha Nostrum.
+As a cultural producer, Arnaldo Freire created the “Orquestra Planalto Central”, which was sponsored by the College Dinâmico.
+The composer Acchille Picchi wrote Pascha Nostrum specifically for it.

-Also in 1999, recorded “Cenas da Floresta” with the orchestra's woodwind quintet.
-In 2002 launched the cd “O Violão em Goiás”.
+In 1999 Freire recorded “Cenas da Floresta” with the orchestra's woodwind quintet.
+In 2002 he launched a CD titled “O Violão em Goiás”.